arkivanov/Decompose/docs/navigation/pages/overview.md

 ## Multiple Child Pages in a component

 When multiple `Child Pages` are used in one component, each such `Child Pages` must have a unique `key` argument associated.
 The keys are required to be unique only within the hosting component, so it is ok for different components to have `Child Pages` with same keys.
-An exception will be thrown if multiple `Child PAges` with the same key are detected in a component.
+An exception will be thrown if multiple `Child Pages` with the same key are detected in a component.